BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 <img src="https://github.com/BuckWoody/PresentationsAndBlogs/blob/master/K8s2AzureSQL/graphics/FlaskReturn01.png?raw=true" alt="drawing" width="800"/>

 > **Important Considerations:** When building production applications, you should avoid using the administrator account to access the database.
 [Read more here for details on how to set up an account for your application.](https://devblogs.microsoft.com/azure-sql/create-and-connect-to-an-azure-sql-db/).
-The code in this article is simplified so that you can quickly get started with applications using Python and Kubernetes in MicrosoftAzure.
+More realistically, you could use a [contained database user](https://learn.microsoft.com/sql/relational-databases/security/contained-database-users-making-your-database-portable?view=azuresqldb-current&preserve-view=true) with read-only permissions, or a login or contained database user connected to [a user-assigned managed identity](https://learn.microsoft.com/azure/azure-sql/database/authentication-azure-ad-user-assigned-managed-identity) with read-only permissions.
+The code in this article is simplified so that you can quickly get started with applications using Python and Kubernetes in Microsoft Azure.
 [Check this resource for a complete example on how to create API with Python and Azure SQL Database.](https://github.com/Azure-Samples/azure-sql-db-python-rest-api/)

 ## Deploy the Application to a Docker Container
 A Container is a reserved, protected space in a computing system that provides isolation and encapsulation.
 To create one, you use a Manifest file, which is simply a text file describing the binaries and code you wish to contain.
 Using a Container Runtime (such as Docker), you can then create a binary Image that has all of the files you want to run and reference.
 From there, you can "run" the binary image, and that is called a Container, which you can reference as if it were a full computing system.
 It's a smaller, simpler way to abstract your application runtimes and environment than using a full Virtual Machine.
 [You can learn more about Containers and Docker here.](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/container-docker-introduction/docker-defined)